Download PDF version.

-At the heart of legacy IT, hosting, managed service providers (MSP) and cloud applications are the common building blocks that include processing, networking and, of course, storage.
-In addition, as one of three primary building blocks of the cloud computing infrastructure, storage has a multi-tenant role.
+At the heart of legacy IT, hosting, managed service providers (MSP) and cloud application services are common building blocks that include processing, networking and, of course, storage.
+Also, as one of three primary building blocks of the cloud computing infrastructure, storage has a multi-tenant role.

-Tiered storage media may consist of solid state drives (SSDs), hard disc drives (HDDs) or magnetic tape.
-Enabling cloud services and products includes deciding which type of storage to use, based on application requirements.
+Tiered storage mediums can consist of solid state drives (SSDs), hard disk drives (HDDs) and magnetic tape.
+Enabling cloud services and products includes deciding what type of storage to use based on application requirements.
 These requirements include performance, availability, space capacity, economics and functionality.

 Background and Challenges

 There is no such thing as an information recession; more data than ever is created, processed, moved and stored for longer periods.
-In practice, organisations of all sizes are required to be more resourceful in supporting data growth and incremental applications.
+In practice, organizations of all sizes are required to be more resourceful in supporting data growth and incremental applications.
 Cloud computing and cloud storage effectively address business challenges by enabling flexibility, agility and improved cost for various application services.
-The impact on traditional IT organisations, as well as public cloud and managed service providers, is that they must support higher densities of data, while meeting cost-effective service level objectives (SLO) and service level agreements (SLA).
+The impact on traditional IT organizations, as well as public cloud and managed service providers, is that they must support higher densities of data while meeting cost-effective service level objectives (SLO) and service level agreements (SLA).

 Enterprise Drive Selection by Application